Home About Physical Therapy Educational 1:1 Consultations NeuroStrong Provider Consultations Conditions Kids FAQ Get Started

 +

 Yes.
-We offer clinical case consultations and mentorship for PTs working with hypermobility, POTS, FND, and vestibular cases.
-Sessions range from a focused 30-minute case consult to a 60-minute deep-dive strategy session.
+We offer educational case consultations and collaborative clinical reasoning support for PTs and OTs working with hypermobility, POTS, FND, and vestibular cases.
+Sessions range from a focused 30-minute case consultation to a 60-minute clinical reasoning deep dive, using de-identified case information.
 See our Provider Consultations page for details.

 +